-Wolf Creek Pass is a high mountain pass at an elevation of 3.309m (10,857ft) above the sea level, located in the San Juan Mountains of Colorado, in USA.
+Wolf Creek Pass is a high mountain pass at an elevation of 3.309m (10,857ft) above the sea level, located in southern Colorado, in USA.
 It features a dangerous hairpin curve six-and-a-half miles from the summit.

-Located on the Continental Divide, in the San Juan Mountains of Colorado, the road to the pass is asphalted.
+Located on the Continental Divide, in the San Juan Mountains of Colorado, the road to the pass is paved.
 It’s called U.S. Highway 160.
 Wolf Creek Pass is a legendary route across the Rockies in southern Colorado’s San Juan Mountains.

 What is the grade of Wolf Creek Pass?

 The road includes some steep sections.
 The pass is significantly steep on either side.
 The west side of the Pass is at a 7 percent downhill grade.
 The pass was immortalized in a country music song.